This Version Posted: June 26, 2020

 Registered Retirement Income Funds (RRIFs): The required minimum withdrawals from RRIFs are being reduced by 25% for 2020

-Canada Student Loans: Effective March 30, we are placing a six-month interest-free moratorium on the repayment of Canada Student Loans for all student loan borrowers.
-No payment will be required and interest will not accrue during this time.
+Canada Student Loans: Effective March 30, the federal government is placing a six-month interest-free moratorium on the repayment of Canada Student Loans for all student loan borrowers.
+No payment will be required, and interest will not accrue during this time.
 Students do not need to apply for the repayment pause.

 Provincial Support Programs